OHDSI/TheBookOfOhdsi/ClinicalValidity.md

 #### Step 1: Define the xSpec Cohort {-}

 To determine those with MI with a high probability.
 We required a condition occurrence record with a concept for myocardial infarction or any of its descendants, with one or more occurrences of MI recorded from a hospital in-patient visit within 5 days, and 4 or more occurrences of MI in the patient record within 365 days.
-Figure \@ref(fig:xSpec) illustrates this cohort definition for MI in ATLAS.
+Figure \@ref(fig:xSpec) illustrates this cohort definition for MI in ATLAS. \index{xSpec cohort}

 <div class="figure" style="text-align: center">
 <img src="images/ClinicalValidity/xSpec.png" alt="An extremely specific cohort definition (xSpec) for myocardial infarction." width="100%" />